Sk4s/BackendBase/readme.md

 This a simple and minimal backend base with different methods.
 <br>
 Start with clone or download the repo, then make a npm install.
-Finally launch 'npm start' or 'npm run watch'.
+Finally setup .env and launch 'npm start' or 'npm run watch'.
 <br>
 You can use these methods :
 <br>